software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Write a usage guide on _how to start your application_ to the `README.md` file.
 Add it under a "Usage guide" subheading.
 Also, mention the required JDK version for the project.

+## GitHub release

+Once the GitHub repository's main branch has a working version of the application with the desired features, we should _release_ it for the users.
+[GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) is a way to "freeze" the source at certain point of the commit history and to provide users a working version of the application.
+Usually a new version of an application is released at the end of each Sprint.
+Users can easily browser different versions of the application by going through the releases.

+{: .important-title }

+> Exercise 15
+>
+> Create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
+Create a new tag called "sprint1".
+The release title should be "Sprint 1".
+Give a brief description for the release that describes the features implemented during the Sprint.

 ## Sprint Review

 At the end of each Sprint, there's the [Sprint Review](https://scrumguides.org/scrum-guide.html#sprint-review) event.
 During the Sprint Review, the Developers demonstrate the outcome of the Sprint for the Product Owner.
 This means that the Developers should demonstrate how the implemented user stories work _in the user's perspective_.
 So, instead of showing the code, Developers should show how the user can use the new features of the application.